-5. Lots of adventurous activities
+5. There are lots of adventurous activities in Nepal

 Nepal is the perfect place for a true adrenaline junkie.
 It’s not so strange, as it’s home to the highest mountain of the world; Mount Everest, and each year many adventurers risk their lives trying to climb it.
 But next to trekking and climbing mountains, there are countless of other adventurous activities you can undertake in the Roof of the World.

 Perhaps you want to go on a jungle trek and encounter wild life.
 Or go bungee jumping, rafting, mountain biking, paragliding in Pokhara or even sky diving at Everest.
-Find more inspiration of extreme adventure sports in Nepal in this article.

 6. The amazing Nepalese cuisine

 Seriously one of the few food photos we took in Nepal was during breakfast at Gaju Suite Hotel.
 We usually eat our food right away and forget to take a picture.